SQL Joins

 SQL joins allow you to combine rows from two or more tables based on a common column.
 By creating relationships between tables, joins enable you to retrieve related data without redundancy.

-table with teacher details.
-A join helps you find which teacher is assigned to which class by linking the TeacherID
+For example, imagine you have a Classes table listing school classes and a Teachers table with teacher details.
+A join helps you find which teacher is assigned to which class by linking the TeacherID column in both tables.

 Why Use SQL Joins?